 The Hall has held thousands of events over the years, many of which are iconic, receiving international acclaim.
-Over the last ten years, The Hall has hosted Remembrance Sunday Service; the National Theatre made a poignant tribute with an appearance by Joey the ‘War Horse’ in 2017,; the iconic poppies “Waterfall” feature which had originally been shown at the Tower of London and the world renowned Giants event where over 42,000 people visited The Hall in just two days to see ‘Grandmother’ sleeping her giant bed.
+Among such events are Liverpool’s Remembrance Sunday Services, with the National Theatre making a poignant tribute with an appearance by Joey the ‘War Horse’ in 2017.
+Other events include the iconic Weeping Window poppies feature which had originally been shown at the Tower of London, and Royal de Luxe’s world-renowned Giant Spectacular events, which were ran in conjunction with Culture Liverpool.
 The Hall also plays a part in major art festivals, including Liverpool Biennial and Light Night where major art works and interpretations are positioned throughout the venue.

 The Hall is also fortunate to have a world renowned Willis concert organ, with recitals still taking place to this day within this majestic space with its barrel vaulted ceiling and the peerless encaustic tiled Minton Floor.

-The Hall is recognised as the emotional heart of the city; it is where all the memorable moments of the city’s life converge.
+The Hall is recognised as the emotional heart of Liverpool; it is where all the memorable moments of the city’s life converge.

 Famous visitors to the building include Queen Victoria in 1851 who said the building was ‘worthy of ancient Athens’, Charles Dickens who gave a number of public readings in the Concert Room and claimed it to be ‘the most perfect Hall in the world’ and Liverpool-born Prime Minister William Gladstone, who was awarded the Freedom of the City in the Hall in 1892.